tharani247/dwolla-intern-assessment/README.md

 Thank you for applying to be one of our interns this summer!
 You've made it past the initial resume screen and now we want to see what you can do!

 Please complete this technical assessment as outlined below.
-You can take as much time as you'd like, but we've scoped it to a couple hours or less.
+The assessment is not timeboxed, but we've scoped it to a couple hours or less.
+Please complete it within 3 days and email a link to your solution to [cfinholt@dwolla.com & jgens@dwolla.com](mailto:cfinholt@dwoll.com,%20jgens@dwolla.com) for review

 ## Scenario